Be open to what lies beneath the problem

 To cut a long story short, by examining their CRM system it became clear that the sales reps were entering their home postcodes into the system to indicate they were having an admin half day.
 The CRM took the total value of sales and divided by the number of postcodes to report the average sales order value.
-The sales were fine, the number of meetings were not.
+The sales were fine, the number of meetings was not.
 These reps received a great basic salary and bonuses for having one meeting per day.
 The knock-on effects of this piece of work were:

 - The Sales Director was asked to leave.

-- Several sales reps resigned and replaced
+- Several sales reps resigned and were replaced

 - We restructured the sales force to reduce the number of field sales reps and recruited internal sales reps to sell via internet demonstrations at a markedly reduced cost